Technology leaders from Dormagen

 ISCC Plus certification for Dormagen

 The Dormagen site received ISCC Plus mass balance certification in 2022 (ISCC: International Sustainability and Carbon Certification).
 Customers can now choose from large product volumes manufactured from raw materials certified as renewable.
 The products are components for rigid and flexible polyurethane (PU) foams, coatings, adhesive raw materials, and thermoplastic polyurethanes (TPU).
-The products made from sustainable raw materials have the same good quality and properties as their fossil counterparts.
+The products made from sustainable raw materials are in no way inferior to their fossil counterparts in terms of material properties and quality.

 The company can now help its customers achieve their sustainability goals with mass-balanced products.
 For Covestro, ISCC Plus certification is another milestone toward the circular economy.
 The materials manufacturer aims to become carbon neutral by 2035 and achieve net zero emissions for Scope 1 and Scope 2.